CrestfallenLARP/cfldangerden/content/en/write_ups/_index.md

 weight: 20
 type: "docs"

+# List all of the event write ups with jobs, treasure, cards, etc which can be used to generate the treasure and track the events.
+They should probably be laid out similar to the schedule page.
 ---

-Write Ups - which will list all of the event write ups with jobs, treasure, cards, etc which can be used to generate the treasure and track the events.
-They should probably be laid out similar to the schedule page.

 ## Event Overview